johnhvnter/johnhvnter/README.md

-- What's up, I’m @johnhvnter and I'm 20 y/o
+What's up I'm Hunter 🧟

-- Just building a portfolio for my career and trying to learn while going to college classes!
+I'm a 21 y/o Marketing Student looking to learn more about Fullstack Web Development.